Congratulations! Against the odds, you‘re both still together.

 Person B: I hope our love will persevere through the challenges waiting for us, I hope we will continue to reinvent our marriage to fit how we change as humans, I hope we stay together because I really like us.

-Person B gets it.
+In this example, Person B gets it.
 Embrace each incarnation of your partner and the evolution of your marriage.
 If you acknowledge and embrace them, you are bound to believe that change is possible and grow deeper in love.
 Because, honestly, not only is change possible, it happens whether we like it or not.
 Change together to stay together.

 I do hope this was helpful and left you a little more hopeful about your ability to change your marriage after many years.
 For more support and information, please visit my page regarding couples therapy or contact me for a consultation soon.